Last Updated: 9/15/2024

 Why This Term Can Cause Confusion

-Take the example of a company who supplies mini shampoos and conditioners for hotels.
+Take the example of a company that supplies mini shampoos and conditioners for hotels.
 Instead of charging its customers separately for freight, the supplier simply builds shipping into their overall cost.

 When they need to send a shipment to one of their hotel customers: